 Bond investments are to be admitted for trading on a regulated financial market.

-The ORSA report considers the impact of a loss of 20% across all banks with a rating downgrade of all banks at the same time (2017: considered a full default of one of the Company's counterparties of around €6m impact on free assets).
+The ORSA report considers the impact of a loss of 20% across all banks with a rating downgrade of all banks at the same time.
 Applying these stresses, the solvency coverage ratio fell but remained well above 100%.